fredcallaway/optimal-nudging/README.md

 ## Analyses

 In the analysis/ directory, running `make results` will generate all the figures and statistics in the paper.
-Stats are generated ase TeX files in analysis/stats.
+Stats are generated as TeX files in analysis/stats.

 * Experiment 1: [default.r](analysis/default.r)
 * Experiment 2: [supersize.r](analysis/supersize.r)